boffyd/UdacityML-Capstone/README.md

 #### Project Design

 > The process will consist of the following process.
 1. Download the dataset
+ > (Capstone Project - DEEPAR TIMESERIES DATA GRAB.Rmd)
-2. Check data for consistency and missing values, treat accordingly
+3. Check data for consistency and missing values, treat accordingly
-3. Determine the seasonal range of the dataset
+4. Determine the seasonal range of the dataset
-4. Determine baseline model – Average Daily Values across all years
+5. Determine baseline model – Average Daily Values across all years
-5. Create Test and Train Datasets
+6. Create Test and Train Datasets
-6. Convert datasets to Json Format as required by DEEPAR
+7. Convert datasets to Json Format as required by DEEPAR
-7. Upload to AWS S3
+8. Upload to AWS S3
-8. Train the DEEPAR Estimator
+9. Train the DEEPAR Estimator
-9. Test the Estimator, and compare against baseline model.
+10. Test the Estimator, and compare against baseline model.
-10. Deploy the model.
+11. Deploy the model.